uidaholib/spec-docs/content/practices-procedures/accession-processing.md

 3. Create summary, scope of contents, biographical/historical statements in AS
 4. Identify subject tags in AS
 5. Complete finding aid
-- Assign ARK Number using AW Tools Site
+- Assign ARK Number using [Archives West Tools Site](https://archiveswest.orbiscascade.org/tools/)
 - Flag offensive material
 - Complete all required AS fields
-6. Upload record to ArchivesWest using AW Tools Site
+6. Upload record to Archives West using [Archives West Tools Site](https://archiveswest.orbiscascade.org/tools/)
 7. Shelve in final location and make note of location in AS

 ---